Phoenix9001255/lynux/README.md

 This repository contains specific patches on top of the upstream `desktop/desktop` repository to support Linux usage.

-It also hosts preview packages for various Linux distributions:
+It also publishes releases for various Linux distributions:

  - AppImage (`.AppImage`)
  - Debian (`.deb`)